 Alex said: “The salary on Camp America is poor.
 You get basic pocket money of about $800 to $1000 for your first year and you’re on camp for about 10 weeks.
 However, you do get a free bed – but obviously in the same room as a bunch of kids!

 “You have to pay various fees to Camp America and then they streamline the visa process.
-There are several agencies that can organise these things, I found out on camp that there were better alternatives to Camp America when you look at just costs and the amount of money you receive.”
+There are several agencies that can organize these things, I found out on camp that there were better alternatives to Camp America when you look at just costs and the amount of money you receive.”

 However, Alex did not enjoy every moment of his time working abroad, largely because he felt constrained by camp protocol.
 He said he would recommend the overall experience, but thought the general counsellor jobs may give people more satisfaction than a specific position.